 German-American Chamber of Commerce of the Midwest, Inc

-Mark Tomkins is the Vice President of the German American Chamber of Commerce of the Midwest (GACC Midwest), where he leads several initiatives to develop apprenticeship training in small and medium-sized firms.
+Mark Tomkins is the President & CEO of the German American Chamber of Commerce of the Midwest (GACC Midwest), where he leads several initiatives to develop apprenticeship training in small and medium-sized firms.
 He has spent over 20 years in various roles of international trade and economic development, the last 8 of those at the GACC Midwest.
 He has led the initiative by the GACC Midwest to expand the German dual education model of workforce development in the Midwest and throughout the US.
 As part of the Skills Initiative, GACC Midwest has been active as a member of the Steering Committee for the Michigan Advanced Technician Training (MAT2) initiative.
 MAT2 is the first program of its kind that is supporting trainees at 30 companies in Michigan to receive German DIHK certification in various professions such as mechatronics and product design & visualization.
 Similar to training in Germany, the Chamber administers the exams and certification, while a public-private partnership between the companies, community colleges and state manages the training and administration of the program.
 Mark has been instrumental in initiating other programs in Illinois (ICATT / CICESS) and supporting other Midwest states leveraging the German dual model.

 Presidents’ Circle of the NAS, NAE and IOM